davidstutz/bootstrap-multiselect/README.md

 Every pull request appreciated.
 Note that the master branch is used for the current bootstrap version.
 There is an additional branch for bootstrap 2.3.x.

-## Demos
+## Documentation and Demos

-A demo of different configurations can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).
+Full documentation and demos of different configurations can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).

 **Note**: The demo page is based on JQuery 2 - so for IE 6,7 and 8 the plugin will not work properly, see compatibility below.